-Women can expect some or all of these changes in a normal
+Women can expect some or all of these changes in a normal pregnancy:

-In the absence of menstrual flow, minor weight gain, increased urination, enlarged and sore first trimester: breasts, morning sickness, and nausea
+- In the first trimester: absence of menstrual flow, minor weight gain, increased urination, enlarged and sore breasts, morning sickness, and nausea

-In the significant weight gain (about 1 pound a week), stretching of the abdominal wall and pelvis, backache, second trimester: constipation, heartburn, and fetal movement
+- In the second trimester: significant weight gain (about 1 pound a week), stretching of the abdominal wall and pelvis, backache, constipation, heartburn, and fetal movement

-In the swollen limbs from fluid retention, leaking breasts, constipation, third trimester: hemorrhoids, insomnia, urinary incontinence, and discomfort below the rib cage a few weeks before the baby drops at about 36 weeks
+- In the third trimester: swollen limbs from fluid retention, leaking breasts, constipation, hemorrhoids, insomnia, urinary incontinence, and discomfort below the rib cage a few weeks before the baby drops at about 36 weeks

 Call Your Doctor About Pregnancy Discomforts If:

-dehydration, a persistent rapid heartbeat, or pale, dry skin; you may have hyperemesis gravidarum, a severe form of morning sickness.
+- You have severe nausea and vomiting, dehydration, a persistent rapid heartbeat, or pale, dry skin; you may have hyperemesis gravidarum, a severe form of morning sickness.

-headache, or blurred vision; you may have developed preeclampsia, a form of high blood pressure that can endanger your health and the health of your baby.
-You have a
+- You have sudden weight gain over a few days, severe headache, or blurred vision; you may have developed preeclampsia, a form of high blood pressure that can endanger your health and the health of your baby.

 - After the fetus begins to move, you feel decreased or no movement for more than two hours; your baby may be experiencing fetal distress.